-This Operating Plan for Fire Weather Services conforms with the Interagency Agreement for Meteorological Services, valid from 2017 through 2022.
+This Operating Plan for Fire Weather Services conforms with the Interagency Agreement for Meteorological Services, valid since 2017.

 Service Area and Organizational Directory

 NWS Service Area and Organizational Information

 The service area covered by this AOP is the state of Virginia, which is served by the National Weather Service Weather Forecast Offices at Blacksburg, VA (RNK), Charleston, WV (RLX), Morristown, TN (MRX), Sterling, VA (LWX), and Wakefield, VA (AKQ).